lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 2. Write out the **relative path** for the `Boundary-US-State-Mass.shp` file assuming that the working directory is set to `/Users/neon/Documents/data/`.

-Bonus: Write both paths using an alternate operating system format.
+Bonus: Write the paths as for one of the other operating systems.
 </div>

-###Find a Full Path to File in Unknown Location
+###Find a Full Path to a File in Unknown Location
 If you are unsure of the path to a specific directory or file, you can find this information for a particular file/directory of interest by looking in
 the:

 * Windows:  **Properties**/ General tab (right click on the file/directory) or in the file path bar at the top of each window (select versions).
-* Mac: **Get Info**  (right clicking/ control+click on the file/directory)
+* Mac OS X: **Get Info**  (right clicking/control+click on the file/directory)

 The file path may appear as:

 Computer > Users > neon > Documents > data > NEON-DS-Met-Time-Series

-Copy and paste this information to automatically reformat into the base path to the directory or file:
+Copy and paste this information to automatically reformat into the full path to the directory or file:

-Windows:    C:\Users\neon\Documents\data\NEON-DS-Met-Time-Series\
+* Windows:    `C:\Users\neon\Documents\data\NEON-DS-Met-Time-Series`

-Mac OS X:   /Users/neon/Documents/data/NEON-DS-Met-Time-Series
+* Mac OS X:   `/Users/neon/Documents/data/NEON-DS-Met-Time-Series`

 ###Determine Current Working Directory
 Once we are in the `R` program, we can view the current working directory